Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Shadow Removal

 \end{itemize}

+\textbf{Weakly Supervised Learning.} It trains the deep network only using the shadow images and shadow masks.
+The shadow masks can be predicted by the shadow detection methods. \xwhu{This regime operationalizes detector outputs as supervision, directly coupling detection and removal.}

+\begin{itemize}[leftmargin=*] \item \textbf{Param+M+D-Net} \cite{le2020shadow} trains on shadow images using shadow segmentation masks as supervision.
+It divides images into patches, learns mappings from shadow-boundary patches to non-shadow patches, and applies constraints based on a physical shadow formation model.

+\item \textbf{G2R-ShadowNet} \cite{liu2021shadow} has three sub-networks: generating, removing, and refining shadows.
+The shadow-generation network creates pseudo shadows in non-shadow areas, forming training pairs with non-shadow regions for the shadow-removal network.
+The refinement phase ensures color and illumination consistency.
+Shadow masks guide the entire process. \xwhu{Unifies generation and removal under mask guidance.}

+\item \textbf{BCDiff} \cite{guo2023boundary} is a boundary-aware conditional diffusion model.
+It enhances an unconditional diffusion model by iteratively maintaining reflectance, supported by a shadow-invariant intrinsic decomposition model, to preserve structures within shadow regions.
+It also applies an illumination consistency constraint for uniform lighting.
+The base network used is Uformer~\cite{wang2022uformer}. \end{itemize}

 \textbf{Self-Supervised Learning on a Single Image.} This task learns to remove shadows from an image by training on the image itself during testing, eliminating the need for training data.
-However, shadow masks are required.
+However, shadow masks are required. \xwhu{These instance-adaptive methods fit illumination statistics per image, trading speed for highly personalized correction.}